neutron37/susudoio/README.md

 ### Susudoio simplifies bootstrapping a new MacBook

 * zero install dependencies.
 Works on fresh MacOS install.
-Protoscript.
 * You can pass the admin password as an argument.
 Must be used with caution!

 ### Susudoio provides bash convenience functions any bash scripts called by it